-Recycled materials such as glass, concrete, masonry, sand, tyres and asphalt can also be used in the blend to reduce the use of new materials.
+Recycled aggregate such as glass, concrete, masonry, sand, tyres and asphalt can also be used in the blend to reduce the use of new materials.

 - 1. Retrofit insulation.
-It is the most cost-effective way to make your home more thermally efficient and comfortable. - 2.
-Insulated board, such as Kooltherm K5, can be applied directly to exterior masonry walls and can be rendered and painted
+It is the most costeffective way to make your home more thermally efficient and comfortable. - 2.
+Insulated board, such as Kooltherm K5, can be applied directly to exterior masonry walls and can be rendered and painted. - 3.
+Blockaid can be applied to existing buried or concealed masonry to produce a termite-resistant barrier.